XSEDE/Discovery_Manage-Jobs/README.md

-# XSEDE Information Services - Manage-Jobs
+# Manage-Jobs Router for XSEDE Information Services

 Route Jobs messages, typically:
 * From the pub/sub service